 one-time · lifetime licence

-• Full Mix Lock Trance Edition app
+• Full Mix Lock Trance Edition app — lifetime licence

-• Ableton Trance template included
+• 43-channel Ableton Trance template — not in the free preview

-• MixlockBridge — live macro mirroring
+• MixlockBridge — live macro mirroring with Ableton

 • Mac (Apple Silicon + Intel universal) + Windows